victorhsb/Lotus58/README.md

 - Layout very similar to the original Lily58 family
 - Per key RGB and RGB underglow
 - Kaihl Hot-swap sockets for MX compatible switches
-- Split layout using i2c over TRRS
+- Can be used as a standalone Gamepad for either hand
-- Two optional 0.91" OLED Screens
-- Two optional rotary encoders (one per side)
+- Optional 0.91" OLED Screens and rotary encoders (one each per side)
 - All components through hole and easily soldered for beginners (SMD option for diodes)
 - Designed with a sandwich style plate/case as part of the design
-- Can be used as a standalone Gamepad for either hand

 # Layout variations